The Working Poor and Development (MSc RID)

 Scope and syllabus

-This course will be delivered alongside the parallel course 'The working poor and development', worth 22.5 CATS credits.
+This module will be delivered alongside the parallel module 'The working poor and development', worth 22.5 CATS credits.
 Students will have the opportunity to attend all lectures and tutorials, but the examinable component will be approximately 75% of the 22.5 CATS credits syllabus.
-Material delivered in the lectures and tutorials which is NOT examinable will equate to two of the ten weeks of the course, and will be identified by the course convenor and communicated to students at the start the course.
+Material delivered in the lectures and tutorials which is NOT examinable will equate to two of the ten weeks of the module, and will be identified by the module convenor and communicated to students at the start the module.

 Method of assessment